 "Contiguous" means real property within a county that abuts, joins, or touches and has the same undivided common ownership.
-If an applicant's tract is divided by a county boundary, public roadway, public easement, public right of way, natural boundary, land lot line, or railroad track, then then applicant may make an election at the time of application to declare the tract as contiguous irrespective of a county boundary, public roadway, public easement, public right of way, natural boundary, public right of way, natural boundary, for a county boundary, public roadway, public easement, public right of way, natural boundary, land lot line, or railroad track.
+If an applicant's tract is divided by a county boundary, public roadway, public easement, public right of way, natural boundary, land lot line, or railroad track, then then applicant may make an election at the time of application to declare the tract as contiguous irrespective of a county boundary, public roadway, public easement, public right of way, natural boundary, public right of way, natural boundary.